MahmoudHegazi/css_charts_and_circle_shapes/README.md

 ![image](https://github.com/MahmoudHegazi/css_charts_and_circle_shapes/assets/55125302/f0720790-b9ba-4b9e-9876-449318114200)

 why it better than other complex charts, as this can control each quarter sperately so decide the circle how look like, which part missing from right or left like for languages, and also can used to make small circle shapes, all that by chaning height values of 4 quarater, try it

+# included simple js, function to convert for you the precetnage to html chart easy and control start hiding from left or right (X), and start hide from top or bottom (Y)